RoshniRanaDS27/Matplotlib_PymaceuticalsData_Visualization/README.md

 - Displaied the updated number of unique mice IDs.

 # 2. Generating summary statistics.
-Created a DataFrame of summary statistics.
+- Created a DataFrame of summary statistics.
 There Was more than one method to produce the results after.

-Summary statistics are included:
+- Summary statistics are included:

-A row for each drug regimen.
+- A row for each drug regimen.
 These regimen names have contained in the index column.

-A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.
+- A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.

 # 3. Creation of bar charts and pie charts.
-Generated two bar charts.
+- Generated two bar charts.
 Both charts have identicals and the total total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.

-Created the first bar chart with the Pandas DataFrame.plot() method.
+- Created the first bar chart with the Pandas DataFrame.plot() method.

-Created the second bar chart with Matplotlib's pyplot methods.
+- Created the second bar chart with Matplotlib's pyplot methods.

-Generated two pie charts.
+- Generated two pie charts.
 Both charts have identical and shown the distribution of female versus male mice in the study.

-Created the first pie chart with the Pandas DataFrame.plot() method.
+- Created the first pie chart with the Pandas DataFrame.plot() method.

-Created the second pie chart with Matplotlib's pyplot methods.
+- Created the second pie chart with Matplotlib's pyplot methods.

 # 4.Calculation for quartiles, find outliers, and creation of a box plot.
-Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Then, calculate the quartiles and IQR, and determine if there are any potential outliers across all four treatment regimens.
-Use the following substeps:
+- Calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+- Then, calculated the quartiles and IQR, and determined if there were any potential outliers across all four treatment regimens.

+- Used the following substeps:

-Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Merge this grouped DataFrame with the original cleaned DataFrame.
+- Created a grouped DataFrame that shows the last (greatest) time point for each mouse.
+Merged this grouped DataFrame with the original cleaned DataFrame.

-Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.
+- Created a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.

-Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.
+- Loopped through each drug in the treatment list, locating the rows in the merged DataFrame that corresponds to each treatment.
+Appended the resulting final tumor volumes for each drug to the empty list.

-Determine outliers by using the upper and lower bounds, and then print the results.
+- Determined outliers by using the upper and lower bounds, and then print the results.

-Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and style.
+- Used Matplotlib, generated a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
+Highlighted any potential outliers in the plot by changing their color and style.